nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Download the .jar file and store it in an empty folder.

-   1. Double-click the .jar file
+   2. Open a command terminal, use the command `cd [folder path]` to navigate into the folder you put the `.jar` file in, and use the command `java -jar HRConnect.jar` to run the application.)
-      - Expected: Shows the GUI with a set of sample contacts, projects, and assignments.
+       * Expected: Shows the GUI with a set of sample contacts, projects, and assignments.
 The window size may not be optimum.

 1. Saving window preferences